ZuliusRoolf/website/JOURNAL.md

 Doing a quick google search on CV examples to verify my terminology The standard title for experiences is "*work history*" or "*work experience*".
 Some exceptions of course, one said something like "*previous employment*".
 I wanted to call mine timeline, as that is more of what it should represent.
 It includes education, work experiences and achievements.
 The term "*history*" would fit much better than experiences or timeline as previously suggested.
 However, "*experience*" is more professional sounding and I personally connect that term to a CV context.
 I'll keep the experience term but make it singular.
 Right now the JSON was referred to [`experiences.json`](/website/content/experience.json) instead of simply [`experience.json`](/website/content/experience.json).

+#### HTML Template

+I've completed the biography to become more of a template as well as changed classes to follow [BEM methodology](https://getbem.com/).
+I had to rethink some stuff, but in the end it is much more structured now, and I can read the HTML without being confused now.

+Trying to get if statements into HTML was not an easy task.
+Of course HTML doesn't have if statements, but I wanted an easy way to identify which elements should be removed if the JSON is missing information.
+For example, the company you're working at.
+Right now the HTML is pre-formatted with "*profession* at *company*".
+But what if you are unemployed?
+Unemployment is more of a profession than a company, so the company needs to be removed, and so does the "at" which ties the company and profession together.

+My solution is to use ID of whatever class that is supposed to be deleted if irrelevant.
+A tricky one is the "About" link whenever there is no "about text" to be display.
+As the "About" link is the first in the biography__links it is supposed to be the template for all other biography links, but those can't have IDs as they won't be unique.
+Perhaps another solution will rise when I process the template in JavaScript, but for now it is still a bit of a hassle.